 Oops, I did it again (nearly!).

-The last 9 months have been HUGE for me work-wise – a brand new 12 week signature program, a cool new 7 day program, speaking engagements, 3 overseas trips as the Fiji Nutrition Co-ordinator for Involvement Volunteers International, countless educational seminars and workshops (local, interstate, plus one overseas), plus an ever-increasing tribe of clinic clients whom I’m committed to serving to the very best of my ability.
+The last 9 months have been HUGE for me work-wise – creating brand new programs for my clients, speaking engagements, 3 overseas trips as the Fiji Nutrition Co-ordinator for Involvement Volunteers International, countless educational seminars and workshops (local, interstate, plus one overseas), plus an ever-increasing tribe of clinic clients whom I’m committed to serving to the very best of my ability.

 Er, Type A, much?